 Cardiac Services provides the latest in care for patients and is supported by active basic and clinical research programs and continuing education programs.

-The Cardiac Surgical Unit at Flinders Medical Centre was formed in January 1992 under the Directorship of Iain Ross.
-He was joined in July of that year by Associate Professor John Knight and since that time open heart numbers have increased from 269 in the first year to an estimated 450 cases in 2012.
+The Cardiac Surgical Unit at Flinders Medical Centre was formed in January 1992 under the Directorship of Iain Ross, since that time open heart numbers have increased from 269 in the first year to an estimated 589 cases in 2015.
 The service is now provided from the operating suite located in the Flinders Private Hospital.

 The service offers cutting edge cardiac surgery to many city and country areas servicing the southern region of Adelaide, The Queen Elizabeth Hospital, Darwin and many country centres.
 The Surgical Unit was accredited by the Royal Australian College of Surgeons for cardiothoracic training in 1995 and has had a strong involvement in postgraduate training at a state and national level since that time.
 The service is involved in graduate medical teaching through its commitment to the new postgraduate medical program.

 A commitment to research was integral to the establishment of Cardiac Surgery at Flinders Medical Centre and the Cardiac Surgical Research Group was formed in 1995.
 The Research Group has continued to develop an integrated clinical research program, combined with laboratory based research activity, with the primary areas of interest relating to outcomes of Cardiac Surgery.

 - Troponin T in the assessment of myocardial damage